-Active Members receiving benefits \$ 96,001
+Active Members receiving benefits 90,139

-Inactive members in pay status 123,784
+Inactive members in pay status 123,171

-Total Membership \$219,785
+Total Membership 213,310

-The House accounts for pension liability based on actuarial valuations measured as of the beginning of the year (June 30, 2020).
+The House accounts for pension liability based on actuarial valuations measured as of the beginning of the year (June 30, 2021).
 The retirement plan is not administered as trust and follows the guidance in GASB Statement No. 73 since there are no assets accumulated in trusts meeting the following criteria established by GASB Statement No. 68 was not used:

-- Contributions from employers and non-employer contributing entities to the pension plan and earnings on those contributions are irrevocable. - Pension plan assets are dedicated to providing pensions to plan members in accordance with the benefit terms.
+Contributions from employers and non-employer contributing entities to the pension plan and earnings on those contributions are irrevocable.